CoinGovernanceSystem/Legal/Cookies (EN).md

 The specific opt-out systems indicated in the table above regarding the cookie in question (these systems can cause a rejection cookie to be installed on your computer for your opt-out choice to work); or other third-party tools, available online, that allow users to detect cookies on each Web site they visit and manage their deactivation.

-ICOFUNDING is not responsible for the content and veracity of the privacy policies of the third parties included in this cookie policy.
+CGS is not responsible for the content and veracity of the privacy policies of the third parties included in this cookie policy.

-If you have any questions or concerns about this cookie policy, you may contact ICOFUNDING at info@icofunding.com
+If you have any questions or concerns about this cookie policy, you may contact CGS at info@cgs.vote